FabG/machine_learning/README.md

 # Machine Learning

-This repo includes a collection of both supervised and unsupervised machine learning algorithms, all in python, and leveraging Open Source packages like [scikitlearn](https://scikit-learn.org/stable/index.html).
+This repo includes a collection of both supervised and unsupervised machine learning algorithms, all in python, and leveraging Open Source packages like [scikitlearn](https://scikit-learn.org/stable/index.html) or [pytorch](https://pytorch.org).
 The goal of this repo is to familiarize ourselves with these algorithms, applied to various data sets and use cases and see if there are good candidates to onboard into our projects or platform(s).

 To note I am also capturing additional notebooks that leverage Amazon SageMaker and their own improved implementation of some of these algorithms in this [aws-sagemaker-notebooks](https://github.com/FabG/aws-sagemaker-notebooks) repo.